haydenwoodhead/burner.kiwi/README.md

 Deploy your own straight to AWS lambda and DynamoDB.
 Use this button or the included cloudformation template.

-Otherwise grab a binary from the releases page, setup with the configuration parameters detailed below and run it.
+Or run it on your own server.
+Go build a binary, setup with the configuration parameters detailed below and run it.

 You will also need to:
 1. Buy at least one domain